Arrcus/lsoe-python/README.md

 Containerized LSoE demo and test environment.

-This spins up a bunch of containerized `lsoed` instances in a spine/leaf Clos topology, along with one instance of `kreik` (a monitoring tool based on CherryPy and Jinja2), with the `lsoed` instances configured to report RFC 7752 data to `kriek`.
+This spins up a bunch of containerized `lsoed` instances in a spine/leaf Clos topology, along with one instance of `kriek` (a monitoring tool based on CherryPy and Jinja2), with the `lsoed` instances configured to report RFC 7752 data to `kriek`.